-Supervised Living Facility (SLF): Facility that provides supervision, lodging, meals, counseling, developmental habilitation or rehabilitation services under a Minnesota Department of Health license to five to more adults who are mentally retarded, chemically dependent, mentally ill or physically handicapped.
+Supervised Living Facility (SLF): Facility that provides supervision, lodging, meals, counseling, developmental habilitation or rehabilitation services under a Minnesota Department of Health license to five to more adults who have developmental disabilities or related conditions, mental illness, physical disabilities, or are chemically dependent.

 Support Coordination: Service that assists waiver recipients and families to make informed decisions about what will work best for them, is consistent with their needs and reflects their personal circumstances.
 The service provides sufficient information to assure that waiver recipients understand the responsibilities involved with self-direction and assist in the development of an effective plan, including backup and emergency needs.
 Cost of this service is within the individual budget and is identified in the plan.